HFF-Git/LcsNodes-Book/Book-Text.md

 All boards will have a form factor of 10cm wide and 8, 12, and 16cm long.
 In particular, the 10x16cm board should be very familiar as the "Euro PCB" format.
 The main controller board has on the left side the connectors for the LCS bus and the power input.
 On the left side, there are two connectors toward an extension board.
 The middle one is the extension connector described earlier, the lower right side is the power lines routed through from the power in connector.

 Extension boards have three connectors pairs, in and out.
 The lower pair just routes power through to the next extension board.
-The middle connector pair will route a subset of the extension connector signals fro the main controller.
+The middle connector pair will route a subset of the extension connector signals from the main controller.
 What exactly is routed is described in the extension board chapters.
 Finally, the extension boards have an optional third line, which is the track power connectors.
 This line is used by the base station and block controller boards.
 Again, all this will be explained in the later chapters.
-Som that is the physical layout for our boards.
 To ease the hardware schematic development and ensure that all boards fit together, the PCB boards along with their connectors are available as footprints in the EasyEDA library.

 ### *LCS Bus connector*
 <a id="markdown-*lcs-bus-connector*" name="*lcs-bus-connector*"></a>